Acute cholecystitis refers to inflammation of the gallbladder most commonly occurring due to impacted gallstones.

 Murphy's sign is indicative of cholecystitis.
 As the patient breathes out, place your hand below the right costal margin.
-As the patient breathes in an inflamed gallbladder moves inferiorly, the patient catches their breath.
+As the patient breathes in the inflamed gallbladder moves inferiorly to the hand causing the patient to catch their breath.
 To be considered positive, it should be absent on the left side.

 Acute cholecystitis is most commonly confirmed on USS or CT abdomen/pelvis.

-Ultrasound: In acute cholecystitis gallstones and a 'radiological' Murphy's sign may be seen.
-Other findings include a thickened gallbladder and pericholecystic fluid.
-It also allows for assessment of the CBD.
+Ultrasound: in acute cholecystitis gallstones and a 'radiological' Murphy's sign may be seen.
+Suggestive findings include a thickened gallbladder and pericholecystic fluid.
+It also allows for the assessment of the CBD.

 ERCP: Endoscopic retrograde cholangiopancreatography involves the endoscopic intubation of the ampulla of Vater.
 It offers excellent views of the biliary tree whilst allowing therapeutic intervention such as drainage.
-ERCP is now generally a therapeutic rather than diagnostic intervention, in this setting used when stones are retained in the CBD.
+ERCP is now generally a therapeutic rather than diagnostic intervention (due to the advent of MRCP), in this setting used when stones are retained in the CBD.